Many plants, including trees, shrubs, perennials, annuals, and vegetables

 Heavy infestations of aphids can slowly weaken a plant and cause stunted and distorted growth.
 Some aphids excrete "honeydew," a sugar-laden substance that coats leaves and causes the growth of sooty mold, an unsightly but harmless black fungus.
 However, a large amount of sooty mold will interfere with a plant’s ability to photosynthesize and exchange oxygen.

 Since most aphids are soft-bodied insects that do not fly, they can be knocked off a plant with a hard spray of water from a hose.
 Alternatively, stems that are covered with aphids can be pruned out.
 Aphids also can be controlled with insecticidal soap, which must be sprayed directly on the insects to be effective.
 As with all products, it is important to carefully follow directions on the package when applying insecticidal soap.

-Please contact Plant Information Service at (847) 835-0972 or via e-mail at email@example.com for current recommendations on treating aphids.
+Please contact Plant Information Service at (847) 835-0972 or via email at Click here to show mail address for current recommendations on treating aphids.